Swarna144/Experiment-1/README.md

 2)Open your web browser, go to the visual studio code website.

-3) We will download VS code in window  in the website.
+3)We will download VS code in window  in the website.

 4)We have installed the VS code.
 We will start coding.